ciroque/the-dagwood/docs/demo/src/rust-concepts.md

 # Rust Concepts Demonstrated

-Throughout our demo journey, we've encountered numerous Rust language features and best practices.
+Throughout the demo journey, numerous Rust language features and best practices have been encountered.
 This chapter consolidates the key concepts and explains why they're essential for building robust workflow orchestration systems.

 ## Ownership and Borrowing